abemscac/pies-doc/docs/vue3/composables.md

 :::caution

-You should never manage your API in this way!
-We only write it like this for the sake of simplicity.
-A simple encapsulation would probably be a good start:
+You should never manage your API like this!
+We only write it in this way for the sake of simplicity.
+If you're not sure what to do, a simple encapsulation would be a good start:

 ```ts
 export const useUserApi = () => {